signalfx/gdi-specification/docs/repository.md

   interested in all the details of every change in the project can use the git log for that.
 - MUST add the [CODE_OF_CONDUCT.md](templates/CODE_OF_CONDUCT.md)
 - MUST add the [CONTRIBUTING.md](templates/CONTRIBUTING.md)
-- MUST have a `.github/CODEOWNERS` file with approvers
+- MUST have a [.github/CODEOWNERS](templates/.github/CODEOWNERS) file with maintainers
-  - MUST include at least two currently full-time Splunkers
-  - MUST NOT include any non-full-time Splunkers
+- SHOULD have a [.github/workflows/request-reviews.yml](templates/.github/workflows/request-reviews.yml) to automate requesting reviews from approvers
 - MUST have an Apache 2.0 `LICENSE` file
 - SHOULD have a `MIGRATING.md` if applicable
 - MUST have a `README.md`